 Extend your studies with the S.J.D.

-The S.J.D. program is designed for students interested in deep legal research and writing, and a career as a legal scholar or a senior public official.
+The Doctor of Juridical Science (S.J.D.) graduate degree program is designed for students interested in deep legal research and writing, and a career as a legal scholar or a senior public official.

 Since KU Law's S.J.D. program launched in 2007, students from more than a dozen countries have earned the degree.
 Recent S.J.D. graduates are working as law faculty all over the world and as policy researchers at private firms in the U.S.